-Input Setting Description/Values Name i Note The Input name is not required.
+Input Setting Description/Values Name Note The Input name is not required.
 Kraken will use the Input URL as the name if none is provided.
 Source (Transcodi ng) Select the Source for the Input, either: TS over UDP: MPEG2 Transport Stream over UDP (no RTP header, default) TS over SRT: Haivision's Secure Reliable Transport.
 See SRT (Secure Reliable Transport).
 RTSP: (Real Time Streaming Protocol) Select to configure Kraken to interoperate with ISR "sensors" such as wearable IP cameras, which are typically H.264 RTP/RTSP.
 See NOTE: below.
 As of Release 3.1, you may configure Kraken to transmux RTSP input to TS/UDP or TS/SRT output using Bypass mode.
 Note Previous Kraken releases supported RTSP Input for H.264 video only under the following conditions: Stream authentication through RTSP URL (username and password) H.264 video instance selection through RTSP URL As of Release 3.2, you can select transport options equivalent to ffplay command line arguments for RTSP input including TCP, UDP Multicast and HTTP tunneling.
 Raw Motion JPEG: Allows you to input a Motion JPEG (MJPEG) live stream and transcode the payload into a standard H.264 or HEVC video within an MPEG Transport Stream.
 RTMP: (Real-Time Messaging Protocol) Select to configure Kraken to input RTMP streams in Bypass mode.
-Source (Encoding) DeckLink Micro Recorder 1 (Kraken CR or SDI capture card must be installed): Select to capture HD/SD-SDI video for baseband input encoding.
+See Connecting an RTMP Input Source.
+Source (Encoding) ST2110: Select to capture and encode SDI input using an SFP (Small Form-factor Pluggable) SDI to IP gateway device on Kraken running as a VM on third party hardware.
+Setup instructions to route data from the SFP device to Kraken are provided in the Kraken OVA Deployment Guide.
+GigE Vision: Select to support the GigE Vision input (Kraken must be licensed for GigE Vision).
+Note The GigE Vision standard specifies that only one client can control a GigE Vision device.
+Please ensure that other software applications are not controlling the GigE Vision device specified in the Kraken input.
+NDI: Select to support Network Device Interface input (Kraken must be licensed for NDI input).
+SDI DeckLink Micro Recorder 1 (Kraken CR or SDI capture card must be installed): Select to capture HD/SD-SDI video for baseband input encoding.
 Analog Capture 1 (Kraken CR or Analog Composite capture card must be installed): Select to capture Analog Composite Video for baseband input encoding.
-ST2110: Select to capture and encode SDI input using an SFP (Small Form-factor Pluggable) SDI to IP gateway device on Kraken running as a VM on third party hardware.
-Setup instructions to route data from the SFP device to Kraken are provided in the Kraken OVA Deployment Guide.
-Mode (Source must be RTMP) Select either Client or Server depending on the RTMP source.
-See Connecting an RTMP Input Source .
-Port (Source must be RTMP and Mode set to Server) Type in the source port number for the Input.